 - The template should be able to scale itself for full-size desktop screens, tablets, and phones.
 I believe that’s called “responsive.”

 - Banner: I wanted a Banner/Header.
 Mine needed to be 1050 x 288 pixels.
-I made mine on My Digital Studio, but I believe you could create your own with a photo.
+I just used a photo.
 You might even want to create one with card stock, ink, and stamps and take a picture of that.

 - Camera: I just use my phone.
 I used to have a Samsung Galaxy S4 camera with 13 megapixels.
-I now have an LG G4.
+I now have a Pixel 5.

-- My “photo studio” is just some scrap beige Naugahyde clipped to a piece of foam board.
+- My “photo studio” is started out as some scrap beige Naugahyde clipped to a piece of foam board.
 Some people use a plastic bin to reflect light.
 Others use bulletin board paper, tile, or really any background that will bring the focus to your project.
-I have this light box and these lights on my Wish List that may give me better photos.
-Some day.
+I now have this light box and these lights that may give me better photos.

 - Techy Terms I didn’t understand at first